-The Coasa Gold Project surrounds the town of Usicayos which is a 4 hour drive and 150 km north east of the town of Juliaca which hosts a domestic airport.
+The Coasa Gold Project covers the town of Usicayos which is a 4 hour drive and 150 km north of the town of Juliaca which hosts a domestic airport.
 Elevations at Coasa range from 2,800 to 4,700 metres.
-Access to the project is along dirt roads from the town of Usicayos and Crucero.
-Due to the elevation, rock exposure on the mining concession applications is generally excellent as the property sits mostly above the tree line.
+Access to the project is along dirt roads from the towns of Usicayos and Coasa.
+Due to the elevation, rock exposure on the mining concession titles and applications is generally excellent as the property sits mostly above the tree line.

-Certain mineralizing controls common to selected orogenic gold deposits located within the POGB, have been identified on the Coasa mining applications.
-Here again, a coincidence between prospective lithology, structure, mineralization and intrusive bodies similar to those identified at Ollachea play an important role in generating these highly prospective targets.
-Of note is the determination of the northwards extension of the N-trending Ucanuma shear zone (Crucero), and its intersection with the NW-trending Phusca shear-zone which includes a prospective E-W trending inflexion in the central Coasa zone.
-Palamina refers to this regional structure as the Pacacorral-Ucanuma-Phusca shear zone.
+Certain mineralizing controls common to selected orogenic gold deposits located within the POGB, have been identified at Coasa.
+Coincident lithology, structure, sulphide mineralization and intrusive bodies similar to those identified at Ollachea play an important role in generating highly prospective targets for potential drilling.
+Of note is the determination of the northwards extension of the N-trending Ucanuma shear zone (hosting Crucero Gold Deposit), and its intersection with the NW-trending Phusca shear-zone which includes a geologically prospective E-W trending “open-space” inflexion in the central Coasa zone.